M. 18 Feb 1898 in Los Angeles, California

 James Elwood's guitar

 When James couldn’t support himself any more, he moved in with various relations, one of which was his daughter Hazel and her husband, Thomas Mitchell.
 In early 1925, they took him into their home, but he left after two weeks complaining that he didn’t like being served oatmeal every day for breakfast.
-Later that year, the Los Angeles County General Hospital became his home.
-When he died there on November 5th, it was said that he asked for the last rites of the Catholic Church, something maybe consistent with the story that he was raised by nuns.
+Later that year, he was a patient at Los Angeles County General Hospital.
+Before he died there on November 5th, it was said that he asked for the last rites of the Catholic Church, something that surprised the family who didn’t know he was Catholic.

 James was cremated and the urn of his ashes was displayed on the mantle in wife Eleanor’s home.
 Hazel’s children would later dare each other to open the urn and “sneak a peek at Grandpa.”
 Later, the ashes would be interred in a mausoleum at Forest Lawn Memorial Park in Glendale.